SandiCal/morrowplots/README.md

 ## Variables

-You can view the codebook that describes all variables in the help documentation.
+The codebook that describes all variables is availabel in the help documentation.

 ``` r